rudrakabir/glowing-octo-couscous/content/Tenets.md

-some of my favorite sayings, and the meanings they hold for me
+Some of my favorite sayings, and the meanings they hold for me

-you are what you eat
+You are what you eat

-everything in moderation, but everything in moderation
+Everything in moderation, but everything in moderation

-less door = better food
+Less door = better food

-make stuffagain
+Make stuff again